Ancient Roman military clothing

 The legions of the Roman Republic and Empire had a fairly standardised dress and armour, particularly from approximately the early to mid 1st century onward, when Lorica Segmentata (segmented armour) was introduced.
 However the lack of unified production for the Roman army meant that there were still considerable differences in detail.
 Even the armour produced in state factories varied according to the province of origin.

+The other problem is that the Romans took or stole most of the designs from other peoples.
 Fragments of surviving clothing and wall paintings indicate that the basic tunic of the Roman soldier was of red or undyed (off-white) wool.
 Senior commanders are known to have worn white cloaks and plumes.
-The centurions, who made up the long serving backbone of the legions, were distinguished by transverse crests on their helmets, chest ornaments corresponding to modern medals, and the long cudgels that they carried.
+The centurions, who made up the officer ranks, had decorations on their chest plates corresponding to modern medals, and the long cudgels that they carried.

 Examples of items of Roman military personal armour included: